okeshawarz/prospectus/draft5.md

 $$GR_i=DRI_i+DRII_i+AR_i= (c_i+v_i)r_i-(c_i+v_i)\alpha = (c_i+v_i)(r_i-\alpha).$$

 Thus, the absolute rent on a particular plot of land is related to the rate of profit on the individual plot of land and the economy-wide rate of profit.
 It is important here to note three points: Marx and Ricardo both analyzed agricultural production, with differential rents arising from different levels of fertility.
 They both mention "locational advantage" as other forms of differential productivity, but what this means and how it works was not elucidated.
 Second, this section deals primarily with land as a direct input into production, i.e., as *commercial* real estate.
-Neither Marx nor Ricardo deal with *residential* real estate, which does not enter directly into the production of commodities, but indirectly as an input to the production of *labor-power.* In this case, private landownership still functions as a subsumed class process, a necessary condition of existence for capitalist production, but the relationship between *wages* and ground-rents are not discussed.
+Neither Marx nor Ricardo deal with *residential* real estate, which does not enter directly into the production of commodities, but indirectly as an input to the production of *labor-power.* In this case, private landownership still functions as a subsumed class process, a necessary condition of existence for capitalist production, but the relationship between *wages* and ground-rents are not discussed-- in this formulation, rents simply appear as a transfer from the capitalist class to the landowning class, and the existence of a private market in land existed fundamentally as a barrier to the accumulation of *capital,* rather than as a source of declining living-standards for the worker^[This was a point brought up by @lenin1907 in his criticism of the
+Narodniks: "The Narodnik thinks that repudiation of private landownership is repudiation of capitalism.
+That is wrong.
+The repudiation of private landownership expresses the demands for the purest capitalist development.
+And we have to revive in the minds of Marxists the, “forgotten words” of Marx, who criticised private landownership from the point of view of the conditions of capitalist economy...Consequently, the abolition of private landownership is the maximum that can be done in bourgeois society for the removal of all obstacles to the free investment of capital in agriculture and to the free flow of capital from one branch of production to another.
+The free, wide, and rapid development of capitalism, complete freedom for the class struggle, the disappearance of all superfluous intermediaries who make. agriculture something like the “sweated” industries—that is what nationalisation of the land implies under the capitalist system of production."]
 Finally, the mechanism for the extraction of absolute rent is not clearly defined-- can landlords really bargain away *the entirety* of superprofits in agriculture?
 What are the constraints on this process?
 How does it operate in the context of *urban* real